A quasi-stationary approach to the long-term asymptotics of the growth-fragmentation equation: Introduction

 Our standing assumptions on the coefficients of \eqref{eq:intro} will be given at the beginning of section~\ref{sec:ExistenceUniqueness}.
-For the moment, we note that $s$ should be continuous and strictly increasing, recall the definition
+For the moment, we note that $s$ should be continuous and strictly increasing, we define (see e.g.~\cite{PousoRodriguez2015} and references therein)